wgroeneveld/brainbaking/content/post/2020/06/tracking-and-privacy-on-websites.md

 It is unavoidable that these endpoints can get access to your visitor's _referer_ URL, and possibly the IP.
 That means loading a static resource such as a `.woff2` font or a `.css` stylesheet actually comes **at a cost** - the cost of giving away your wherabouts.
 Time for some refactoring.

 I threw out Bootstrap, jQuery, and Font Awesome, and refactored my Hugo theme to utilize [Sass](/post/2020/05/hugo-extended) (reducing the mean load of an uncached page with more than `200kb`!).
-Next, I threw out Google Analytics in favor for [Fathom](https://usefathom.com), another small and privacy-focused self-hosted go container (netting me another `40kb`).
+Next, I threw out Google Analytics in favor for [Fathom](https://usefathom.com)[^updf], another small and privacy-focused self-hosted go container (netting me another `40kb`).
 Then, I hosted all third-party libraries I used myself.
 So rest assured, Google does not know you were here!
 This is how the Fathom dashboard looks like:

+[^updf]: Since 2021, I've migrated to a self-hosted GoatCounter instance, getting rid of all client-side tracking cookies.

 ![](../fathom.jpg "The Fathom dashboard")

-The commenting system I self-host is Commento, a fast, privacy-focused commenting platform.
+The commenting system I self-host is Commento[^updc], a fast, privacy-focused commenting platform.
 It does come with cookies if you decide to login, but then again: it’s on my own SSL-verified domain.
 Disqus, the popular and standard static website commenting system, has been known before to be [coming with hidden costs](https://replyable.com/2017/03/disqus-is-your-data-worth-trading-for-convenience/).

+[^updc]: Since 2021, I've decided to stop using commenting systems.
+One less thing to worry about.
+If you like to comment, simply use Mastodon or e-mail instead.

 > Is Your Data Worth Trading for Convenience?